gocodeup/rest-blog/src/main/resources/curriculum/iii-data-persistence/13-data-persistence-ii.md

 These are *examples* of using relationships to discover information with Java code.

-Here, we get the username of the user who posted an Ad:
+Here, we get the username of the user who posted a Post:

 ```java
 Post post  = postRepository.getOne(1L);